HamzahS-101/my-devops-journey/Git/ReadME.md

 ## How Git ties into DevOps

 Git plays a crucial role in DevOps by enabling seamless collaboration, version control, and automation.
 It provides a central repository for code, allowing teams to share and integrate changes efficiently.
 By integrating with CI/CD pipelines, Git triggers automated testing, building, and deployment whenever code changes are pushed.
 This ensures faster, more reliable releases while maintaining high quality.

+Here are some key concepts and commands I've explored

 ### Staging Changes